-When transform feedback is active, the values of varyings or transformed vertex attributes are captured into the buffer objects attached to the current transform feedback object.
+When transform feedback is active, the values of output variables or transformed vertex attributes are captured into the buffer objects attached to the current transform feedback object.
 After transform feedback is complete, subsequent rendering operations may use the contents of these buffer objects (see section 2.9).
-The number of vertices captured from each vertex stream during transform feedback is stored in the corresponding transform feedback object and may be used in conjunction with the command to replay the captured vertices.
+The number of vertices captured from each vertex stream during transform feedback is stored in the corresponding transform feedback object and may be used in conjunction with the commands to replay the captured vertices.

 '''

-void DrawTransformFeedback( enum mode, uint id);
+void DrawTransformFeedback( enum mode, uint id );

+void DrawTransformFeedbackInstanced( enum mode,

+uint id, sizei primcount );

 void DrawTransformFeedbackStream( enum mode, uint id,

-uint stream);
+uint stream );

+void DrawTransformFeedbackStreamInstanced( enum mode,

+uint id, uint stream, sizei primcount);

 '''

-DrawTransformFeedbackStream is equivalent to calling DrawArrays with mode as specified, first set to zero, and count set to the number of vertices captured from the vertex stream numbered stream the last time transform feedback was active on the transform feedback object named by id.
-The error INVALID\VALUE is generated if stream is greater than or equal to the value of MAX\VERTEX\-STREAMS.
-DrawTransformFeedback is equivalent to calling DrawTransformFeedbackStream with a stream of zero.
+DrawTransformFeedbackStreamInstanced is equivalent to calling DrawArraysInstanced with mode as specified, first set to zero, count set to the number of vertices captured from the vertex stream numbered stream the last time transform feedback was active on the transform feedback object named id, and primcount as specified.

+Calling DrawTransformFeedbackInstanced is equivalent to calling Draw-TransformFeedbackStreamInstanced with stream set to zero.